Defending Your Business Against AI-Driven Deepfake Attacks

 Understanding deepfake technology

-Deepfakes can be harmless or malicious
+Deepfakes can be malicious

 How malicious deepfakes can harm businesses